tfabris/BlueGigaEmpeg/README.md

 ###  Important:

-Do not connect the BlueGigaEmpeg module to the empeg Car until after completing the step in this document titled ["Modify empeg Car interior for I2S digital audio connection"](#i2s).
+The BlueGigaEmpeg module works by connecting to the molex connector on the back of the empeg Car docking sled which was originally intended for the tuner module.
+However, it must be modified before you can do this.
+Do not connect the BlueGigaEmpeg module to the empeg Car tuner module connector until after completing the step in this document titled ["Modify empeg Car interior for I2S digital audio connection"](#i2s).
 Also, once the I2S modification has been completed, do not connect the empeg to any tuner module.
 Damage may occur if these instructions are not followed.

 Be sure you are capable of safely making the internal modification to the empeg Car player as described in the section of this document titled ["Modify